ropensci/taxize/cran-comments.md

 ------

-This version fixes a number of bugs and makes a number of changes to how some functions behave.
+This version is mostly bug fixes and improvements.

 Thanks!
 Scott Chamberlain